OfficeDev/script-lab-2017/TRANSLATING.md

   </bt:String>
 ```
 The strings are enclosed by double quotes in the XML files.
 If you need to use the double quote character in your translation, please use the entity `&quot;` instead of the double quote character.
 If you need to use the ampersand character `&` in your translation, please use its entity `&amp;` instead.

+### Store metadata part

+Under `store_metadata`, create your locale folder.
+Translate the descriptions from the `store_metadata/en-us` folder.
+Create at least one screenshot (512 px horizontal and 384 px vertical) that shows Script Lab being used inside Office in the new locale.

 <a id="improve"></a>
 ## Improve an existing translation